jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 * Other security rate controls (e.g. Akamai WAF) may come into play based on the configured thresholds.
 For such cases:
   * Lower the request rate by setting a smaller number of parallel executors in the `mode_max_workers` variable.
   * Temporarily add exceptions to the security controls.
   * Send the EKV data in batches based on the [HTTP sub-request limits per tier](https://techdocs.akamai.com/edgeworkers/docs/resource-tier-limitations).
-For isntance, the EW is limited to 4 http subrequests this means you need one fourth of the amount of request to upload all the data.
+For instance, the EW is limited to 4 http subrequests this means you need one fourth of the amount of request to upload all the data.
+  * To further decrease the amount of requests consider [Bucketing](#bucketing) the items.
+  * To even further decrease the amount of requests consider a combination of the previous 2 pointers above.

 #### EdgeWorker Setup
 Follow the instructions to: